SEO agency in Germany with expertise in keyword research

 The groundwork for search engine optimization

 It is through keyword research that our SEO agency lays the groundwork for search engine optimization of a landing page or entire website in Germany, Austria or Switzerland.
 If a text is not optimized with relevant keywords, any future on or off-page SEO measures are doomed to failure before they have begun.
-Thanks to artificial intelligence and RankBrain, Google’s self-learning algorithm, the search engine can easily establish the contextual relationship between keywords and search queries.
+Thanks to artificial intelligence and RankBrain, Google’s self-learning algorithm, a search engine can easily establish the contextual relationship between keywords and search queries.
 Optimal ranking in Google therefore demands the use of suitable terms and phrases – and keyword research is the way to find them.

 How does keyword research work?